-If you are facing a divorce, family law issue, bankruptcy / debt relief, estates, wills, trusts, probate issues immigration issues or need help with your business, our Georgia attorneys and staff are experienced and ready to help you.
-At Coleman Legal Group, LLC – we are also experienced in assisting entertainment and sports professionals with a variety of career, business and personal issues.
+If you are facing a divorce, family law issue, bankruptcy and debt relief needs, estates, wills, trusts, probate issues immigration issues or need help with your business, our Georgia attorneys and staff are experienced and ready to help you.
+Also, at Coleman Legal Group, LLC we are also experienced in assisting entertainment and sports professionals with a variety of career, business and personal matters.

-Our Georgia lawyers have over a decade of experience helping clients through difficult divorce and family law problems, personal and business financial issues and immigration problems.
+Our Georgia lawyers have over a decade of experience helping clients through difficult divorce and family law problems, personal and business financial issues, business and personal bankruptcy and immigration problems.
 Our attorneys also help people with estates, wills, trusts and probate issues.
-Call now to speak confidentially with one our Georgia attorneys.
+Call 770-609-1247 now to speak confidentially with one our Georgia attorneys.

 Call 770-609-1247 or use the Email Submission Form Below